followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/argumentAxis/argumentType.md

 <!--fullDescription-->
 If your data source stores, for example, numbers as strings, specify the proper data type using the **argumentType** option.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartDataType` enum.
+This enum accepts the following values: `Numeric`, `DateTime` and `String`.

 #####See Also#####
 - **valueAxis** | [valueType](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#valueType) - casts values to a specified data type.